Ice cream around the world

 Just as trends for ice cream have gone more artisanal, so have the gelato makers in Italy.
 You can find national chains and tiny family owned gelaterias alike offering organic small batch gelato in every city.
 Some of our favorite all-natural gelaterias include Perche No! in Florence, Raki in Sorrento, and Pretto Gelato Arte Italiana in Verona.
 My favorite national chain is Venchi so if you run into one, don’t miss your chance to grab a scoop.

 There are many differences between ice cream and gelato, the most significant of which lies in the amount of butterfat used in the recipe.
 Gelato has about one third to one half the butterfat of ice cream making it freeze less solidly giving it that smooth creamy texture.
-With so much less butterfat it just means you can have a couple extra scoops on your Italian holiday.
+With so much less butterfat it just means you can have a couple extra scoops on your Italian vacation.

 Kulfi in India